 Arts for Social Change

-Fels, L. & Ortiz, B., (in press).Pedagogy of Social Circus: Launching the Ball.
+Fels, L. & Ortiz, B., (2019).Pedagogy of Social Circus: Launching the Ball.
 In J.B.
 Spiegel & B. Ortiz (Eds.).
 The art of collectivity: Social transformation, ŒBuen Vivir and Ecuador’s social circus in global perspective McGill-Queens University Press.

 Fels, Lynn.
 (2018).
 Working the Margins of Community-Based Adult Learning: The Power of Arts-Making in Finding Voice and Creating Conditions for Seeing/Listening.
 Canadian Journal for the Study of Adult Education 30 (2). https://cjsae.library.dal.ca/index.php/cjsae/article/view/5461.